aws/eks-anywhere/controllers/README.md

   "allowed_contexts": ["yyyyyy@zzzzz"]
 }
 ```
-* `default_registry`: your own registry where you want to push the controller images built by tilt.
+* `default_registry`: your own registry where you want to push the controller images built by Tilt.
 If using ECR, you will need to create the repository in advance (repo name is `cluster-controller`, same as the var `IMG` in the Tiltfile).
 You will need to be authenticated and have permissions to push images.
 Example for ECR:
 ```sh
 aws ecr-public get-login-password --region ${REGION} | docker login --username AWS --password-stdin public.ecr.aws/${REGISTRY_ALIAS}
 ```
 * `allowed_contexts`: list of the kube context of your cluster.
-By default, tilt won't interact with "nonlocal" clusters and any EKS-A cluster, including the Docker ones, are recognized as nonlocal
+By default, Tilt won't interact with "nonlocal" clusters and any EKS-A cluster, including the Docker ones, are recognized as nonlocal
-### Point tilt to your cluster
+### Point Tilt to your cluster
 Tilt uses whatever cluster `kubectl` is configured to use.
 The easiest option here is to set `KUBECONFIG` envar pointing to your EKS-A kubeconfig file:

 ```sh
 export KUBECONFIG=${CLUSTER_NAME}/${CLUSTER_NAME}-eks-a-cluster.kubeconfig
 ```

-### Start tilt
+### Start Tilt
 ```sh
 make run-controller
 ```